PlanQK/workflow-modeler/README.md

 ```
 to integrate the modeler component into the UI of your application.

 Activate the plugins you want to use in your instance of the modeler by setting the pluginConfig attribute.
+You can only
+set the pluginConfigs attribute if the modelerComponent is already available in the DOM.
+If you do not do that, the rendering
+will fail.
 ```javascript
 modelerComponent.pluginConfigs = [
     {